muhammadaminusmonov/list-students/README.md

 # list-students
-hoz does it look like https://list-students-by-william.netlify.app
+how does it look like https://list-students-by-william.netlify.app